icopy-site/awesome-cn/docs/awesome/awesome-ruby.md

 * [que-scheduler](https://github.com/hlascelles/que-scheduler) - A lightweight cron scheduler for the async job worker Que.
 * [resque-scheduler](https://github.com/resque/resque-scheduler) - A light-weight job scheduling system built on top of Resque.
 * [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) - Job scheduler for Ruby (at, cron, in and every jobs).
+* [ruby-clock](https://github.com/jjb/ruby-clock) - A job scheduler which runs jobs each in their own thread in a persistent process.
 * [Sidekiq-Cron](https://github.com/ondrejbartas/sidekiq-cron) - A scheduling add-on for Sidekiq.
 * [Simple Scheduler](https://github.com/simplymadeapps/simple_scheduler) - An enhancement for Heroku Scheduler + Sidekiq for scheduling jobs at specific times with a readable YML file.
 * [Whenever](https://github.com/javan/whenever) - A Ruby gem that provides a clear syntax for writing and deploying cron jobs.